Kitchen island ideas have become an essential part of kitchen design, largely thanks to the move towards larger kitchens in open plan spaces.

 The change of pace offered by an island often encourages a change of material, introducing another dimension to your kitchen design.
 You might afford to be braver here with a bolder finish or colorway, or perhaps a more expensive material that would be prohibitive across an entire kitchen.

-‘An island tends to define the kitchen, forming a neat and transparent division to the dining and living space beyond,’ says Laurence Pidgeon, Director at Laurence Pidgeon.
+‘An island tends to define the kitchen, forming a neat and transparent division to the dining and living space beyond,’ explains Laurence Pidgeon, Director at Laurence Pidgeon.

-A kitchen island is a fabulous opportunity to add color to a kitchen.
+A kitchen island is a fabulous opportunity to incorporate fresh kitchen color ideas.

-'There’s also a trend for an increasing use of textured materials – think raw or rough-sawn wood, honed or flamed stone tops – as well as a contrast of color or finish between island and rest of kitchen,’ reveals Laurence Pidgeon.
+'There’s also a trend for an increasing use of textured materials – think raw or rough-sawn wood, honed or flamed stone tops – as well as a contrast of color or finish between the island and the rest of the kitchen.'

 If space allows, two kitchen islands is always better than one.
 A pair of island units has become the last word in luxury, an expansive addition for when space is no object.
 This bespoke Macassar kitchen is by Smallbone of Devizes.

-This design creates a galley kitchen hybrid, with places to prepare food on either side.
+The design here creates a galley kitchen hybrid, with places to prepare food on either side.